-A multi-state model captures the status of an individual longitudinally as a time-discretization of a continuous-time Markov process, and in many settings the common assumption that the health status of a patient falls into one of a finite number of categories (usually ordered by severity) is a plausible one.
-Such a process can be modeled as a continuous-time hidden Markov model (CTHMM), which has been studied extensively in medical applications such as disease progression \citep{luocthmm2018a} and cancer screening \citep{lange2015joint,klausch2023bayesian}.
-While CTHMM can address the issue of non-equidistant longitudinal observations, in medical research, the observation times themselves might be a vital sign of the illness of a patient, and it is possible that the timing of healthcare utilization is informative in the assessment of health status progression.
-For example, patients who are in more severe health states typically interact with the healthcare system more frequently.
-There have been studies modelling the observation process itself using frequentist approaches, such as \cite{lange2015joint} and \cite{mews2023markov}.
 In addition, data from the claim and health care system provide no information for terminating events, such as death.
-For example, patients with COPD over the age of 65 are at high risk of death.
-Modelling death would provide useful information for how well they are managed in the system. \cite{Nevala2024} included the death data from a different data system to model the colorectal cancer progression.
-However, from our knowledge, there is no existing method to account for the terminating event, such as death, when it is not available in the dataset.
+However, appropriate parameter inference will only follow if we distinguish a lack of interaction with the healthcare system due to, for example, mild illness from a lack of interaction due to the subject being dead. \cite{Nevala2024} included the death data from a different data system to model colorectal cancer progression.
+However, to the best of our knowledge, there is no existing method to account for the terminating event, such as death, when it is not available in a dataset and event times are informative.
 In this paper, we develop a Bayesian inference procedure that takes into account the observation process by modelling the observed data as an outcome process and the time of observations as a point process jointly alongside the CTHMM, given the underlying latent health state.
-Moreover, we also consider the death as missing data, and model the death as an informative censoring.
+Moreover, we also consider the death time as missing data, and model the death as an informative censoring.
 This extension allows us to model disease severity and death not only from the types of care received but also from the times between different observed events and their respective frequency.
 It also provides insights on how long patients tend to survive in each state.